vazeri/Alnoda_templates/README.md

 # Create Server in Scaleway with Terraform

 ## Prepare workspace
+Get your credentials at [ScaleWay](https://console.scaleway.com/project/credentials).
+Make sure to create API keys fo the Organization and not the user

 Set your credentials as environment variable in your workspace.
 Add the following lines to /home/abc/.zshrc: